VmasterpartV/VmasterpartV/README.md

 <table><tr>
   <td>
     <h3> Fommy (a mobile videogame) 📱  </h3>
-    <p>Fommy is a video game totally designed for children, the game focuses on the ordering of figures by colors, the project was carried out in Unity, I was in charge of the programming and visual design.</p>
+    <p>Fommy is a video game totally designed for children, the game focuses on the ordering of figures by colors, the project was developed in Unity, I was in charge of the programming and visual design.</p>
     <a href="https://play.google.com/store/apps/details?id=com.MasterpartGames.Fommy">:arrow_forward: See more</a>
   </td>
   <td>